Sandra Eriguel

 Sandra Young Eriguel (born Sandra Young, 23 October 1961) is a Filipina physician and politician who served as Member of the Philippine House of Representatives from La Union's 2nd District from June 30, 2016, until June 30, 2022.

 Early life

 Eriguel born on October 23, 1961 in Agoo, La Union to Dr. Ronaldo Young and Mrs. Virginia Young.

 Eriguel grew up and studied in Agoo, La Union.
-Sandra studie on University of the Philippines College of Medicine and later graduate and became license medical doctor.
+Sandra studied on University of the Philippines College of Medicine and later graduate and became license medical doctor.